Managing innovation for sustainable health – Training programme for managers in DRC, Uganda and Somalia

-Based on the 2030 Agenda, the aim of the programme is for you to develop capacity for working successfully across sectors and using an innovative approach to strengthen both preventive and curative health care in the DRC, Uganda and Somalia.
+Based on the 2030 Agenda, the aim of the programme is for participants to develop their capacity to successfully collaborate across sectors and use an innovative approach to strengthening both preventive and curative health care in the DRC, Uganda and Somalia.

 About the programme

-The programme, which is offered for the second time, is developed and run by Karolinska Institutet, Makerere University, Benadir University, University of Kinshasa School of Public Health and Tinkr within the Centre of Excellence for Sustainable Health.
+The programme, which is offered for the third time, is developed and organised by Karolinska Institutet, Makerere University, Benadir University, University of Kinshasa School of Public Health and the innovation company Tinkr within the Centre of Excellence for Sustainable Health.